People Management

 Frequently Asked Questions

 The top reason people often leave their jobs is job dissatisfaction.
 This can come from a few places: maybe they’re not getting along with their manager, there aren’t enough chances to move up or learn new things, the pay may not be great, or they don’t feel recognized for their hard work.
-Also, a negative workplace or a poor balance between work and personal life can make employees head for the door.
+Also, a hostile workplace or a poor balance between work and personal life can make employees head for the door.

 While market trends may cause shifts in industry retention rates, some industries consistently experience higher-than-average employee turnover rates.
 These include the construction, retail, accommodation and food services, professional business services, transportation, warehousing, leisure, and hospitality industries.
 Companies in these industries should proactively prepare for high turnover to prevent concerns around skilled or trained staff shortages.